Quigley Down Under (1990)

 Matthew Quigley: Oh, never mind.

-Matthew Quigley: I'm not changing my bed 'til I'm sure who's in it.
+Matthew Quigley: I'm not sharing my bed 'til I'm sure who's in it.